kellywongs/composing/README.md

 **Lawful** describes the overall ability of the instrument to create an orthodox, orderly tone.
 Instruments that fall on this side of the continuum have a reputation of making sense, being pleasing to the ear, and having a calmness to their timbre.
 They frequently have leadership positions within the orchestra and often suffer from some degree of orchestral politics.
 [Flutists](#flutes) and [first violinists](#violins) are, by nature, more lawful than [trombonists](#trombones) and [violists](#violas).

 **Chaotic** instruments are freer to experiment, produce a wilder sound, and are encouraged—by temperament or by section—to rebel in what ways they can.
 Their tonal qualities are more unusual than that of the lawful instruments.
 They fall into two extremes: those whose sound is inherently piercing (as in the case with the [piccolos](#piccolos) and [oboes](#oboes)), and those whose stereotype of demureness encourages memery within the section ([contrabass](#basses) and [clarinets](#clarinets)).
 Historically, they may have been sidelined in the orchestra in favor of their more palatable counterparts.

-On both ends, modern composers have started pushing the limits of the tones that these instruments can produce, discarding orthodoxy in favor of screaming clarinet solos[^rhapsody] and spicy viola chords.[^schwanendreher] It’s glorious.

-[^rhapsody]: Gershwin: Rhapsody in Blue

-[^schwanendreher]: Hindemith: Der Schwanendreher

-TODO: fill these out

 #### Cronchy vs. Wet:
 ##### Moistness of temperament